 Thank you for your continued support of the Museum’s mission.
 To discuss a transfer with a member of the Museum’s staff, please contact:

 Jim Gerhardt, Chief Advancement Officer at 215.923.3811 x 133 or email@example.com

-Remember, unless Congress acts to extend this tax advantaged opportunity, it will end after December 31, 2014.This is not intended to be legal or tax advice.
+Remember, this opportunity ends December 31, 2014.This is not intended to be legal or tax advice.
 We encourage you to consult your own legal or tax advisor to see how you may be affected by this law.